New gear: Laowa 90mm f/2.8 brings you up close for less

 So how does the Laowa 90mm compare to all of its full-frame f/2.8 macro rivals?
 The fairest comparison is to the Sony 90mm f/2.8, with which it shares the same focal length.
 The Laowa is just a half-ounce heavier than the Sony, weighing in at 21.8 ounces.
 But with dimensions of 2.9 x 4.7 inches, it’s about 0.2 inches slimmer and 0.4 inches shorter.

 As for its rivals on other mounts, it’s important to note that they’re all 100-105mm optics, making them more telephoto than the Laowa.
-The Canon and Sigma are both 15-20% heavier, while the Nikon comes closest at a half-ounce heavier than the Laowa.
+The and Sigma are both 15-20% heavier, while the Nikon comes closest at a half-ounce heavier than the Laowa.

 Laowa 90mm f/2.8